-- 6.10.
+6.10.
 In cases where the authorisation is for the use or conduct of a CHIS whose activities benefit more than a single public authority, responsibilities for the management and oversight of that CHIS may be taken up by one authority or can be split between the authorities.
-The controller and handler of a CHIS need not be from the same public authority. - 6.11.
-There are many cases where the activities of a CHIS may provide benefit to more than a single public authority.
-Such cases may include: - The prevention or detection of criminal matters affecting a national or regional area, for example where the CHIS provides information relating to cross boundary or international drug trafficking; - The prevention or detection of criminal matters affecting crime and disorder, requiring joint agency operational activity, for example where a CHIS provides information relating to environmental health issues and offences of criminal damage, in a joint police/ local authority anti-social behaviour operation on a housing estate; - Matters of national security, for example where the CHIS provides information relating to terrorist activity and associated criminal offences for the benefit of the police and the Security Service. - 6.12.
-In such situations, however, the public authorities involved must lay out in writing their agreed oversight arrangements. - 6.13.
+The controller and handler of a CHIS need not be from the same public authority.

+6.11.
+There are many cases where the activities of a CHIS may provide benefit to more than a single public authority, responsibilities for the management and oversight of that CHIS may be taken up by one authority or can be split between authorities.
+The controller and handler of a CHIS may not be from the same public authority.+ Such cases may include:

+- The prevention or detection of criminal matters affecting a national or regional area, for example where the CHIS provides information relating to cross boundary or international drug trafficking; - The prevention or detection of criminal matters affecting crime and disorder, requiring joint agency operational activity, for example where a CHIS provides information relating to environmental health issues and offences of criminal damage, in a joint police/ local authority anti-social behaviour operation on a housing estate; - Matters of national security, for example where the CHIS provides information relating to terrorist activity and associated criminal offences for the benefit of the police and the Security Service.

+6.12.
+In such situations, however, the public authorities involved must lay out in writing their agreed oversight arrangements.

+6.13.
 Management responsibility for CHIS, and relevant roles, may also be divided between different police forces where the Chief Officers of the forces concerned have made a collaboration agreement under section 23 of the Police Act 1996 or section 12 of the Police (Scotland) Act 1967, and the collaboration agreement provides for this to happen.